-U.S. courts, as opposed to arbitrators, typically decide whether a non-party to an arbitration agreement may be compelled to participate in arbitration or whether a non-party to an arbitration agreement may compel someone who has signed an arbitration agreement to arbitrate with the non-party.
-The Supreme Court has held that "traditional principles of state law allow a contract to be enforced by or against non-parties to the contract through assumption, piercing the corporate veil, alter ego, incorporation by reference, thirdparty beneficiary theories, waiver and estoppel."12 General principles of joinder and the consolidation of third parties apply.
-If the non-party demonstrates through its conduct that it is "assuming the obligation to arbitrate", the non-party can be compelled to arbitrate.13 Additionally, if the non-party "knowingly seeks the benefits of the contract containing the arbitration clause", the non- party can be estopped from avoiding arbitration.14
+U.S. courts typically decide whether an individual or entity which is not a party to an arbitration agreement may be compelled to participate in arbitration or whether a non-party to an arbitration agreement may compel a party to arbitrate with the non-party.
+The Supreme Court has held that "traditional principles of state law allow a contract to be enforced by or against non-parties to the contract through assumption, piercing the corporate veil, alter ego, incorporation by reference, third-party beneficiary theories, waiver and estoppel."
+Thus, general principles of joinder and the consolidation of third parties apply, and if a non-party to an arbitration agreement demonstrates through its conduct that it is "assuming the obligation to arbitrate", that non-party can be compelled to arbitrate.
+13 Additionally, if a non-party to a contract with an arbitration clause "knowingly seeks the benefits of the contract containing the arbitration clause", that party can also be estopped from avoiding arbitration.14

-The same principles apply where a non-party seeks to compel arbitration with a party to an arbitration agreement.
-For example, in New York, a signatory to an arbitration agreement was bound to arbitrate with a non-party because of the "close relationship between the entities."15 However, as noted above, the jurisdiction to decide whether a signatory must arbitrate with a non-signatory has more recently been found to lie with the arbitrators rather than the court if the signatory agreed to arbitrate under arbitration rules that contain a broad grant of jurisdiction to the arbitrators.
+The same principles apply where a non-party seeks to compel arbitration with the party to the arbitration agreement.
+For example, in New York, a signatory to an arbitration agreement was bound to arbitrate with a non-party to that contract because of the "close relationship between the entities."
+However, as noted above, the jurisdiction to decide whether a signatory must arbitrate with a non-signatory has more recently been found to lie with the arbitrators rather than the court, where the signatory agreed to arbitrate under arbitration rules that contain a broad grant of jurisdiction to the arbitrators.

-Another instance in which the joinder of non-parties to an arbitration agreement arises involves corporations that have subsidiaries or affiliated entities.
-In these instances, courts have applied traditional concepts of corporate law and determined that where a company which has entered into an arbitration agreement exercises complete control over a subsidiary and uses that control to commit wrongdoing, the parent corporation may be compelled to arbitrate in a dispute related to its subsidiary.16 Additionally, a corporation which is a non-signatory to an arbitration agreement.17 Similarly, a parent corporation may be required to arbitrate based on an arbitration agreement with a subsidiary.18
+Another instance in which the issue of the joinder of non-parties to an arbitration agreement arises is with respect to corporations that have subsidiary or affiliated entities.
+In these instances, courts have applied traditional concepts of corporate law and determined that where a company which has entered into an arbitration agreement exercises complete control over a subsidiary and uses that control to commit wrongdoing, the parent corporation may be compelled to arbitrate in a dispute related to its subsidiary.
+Additionally, a corporation which is a non-signatory to an arbitration agreement may be able to compel arbitration where its subsidiary is a signatory to the agreement.